Evaluate the IGRF or CM4 magnetic field models

 Limits the wavelengths of the lithosphere field contribution to the band indicated by the low and high spherical harmonic order [14/65].

-Select native binary format for primary input.
+Select native binary format for primary table input.
 [Default is 4 input columns unless -A is used].

-Select native binary output.
+Select native binary format for table output.
 [Default is reflected by -F].